vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 12" />

-Moreover, if detection of evidentiality was nonconstitutive; then, with respect to the evidentiality detector; knowledge of its content—including awareness of the relevent inferential sign, target, and entailment relation—would, in turn, depend on detecting *it's* evidentiality.
+Moreover, if detection of evidentiality was nonconstitutive; then, with respect to the evidentiality detector; believing its content—including the relevent inferential sign, target, and entailment relation—would, in turn, depend on detecting *it's* evidentiality.
 And, insofar as this too would proceed nonconstitutively, it would trigger a regress in the direction of both process and result.
 If this were so, we could not detect evidentiality at all.
 As such, we can also prove by reductio that detection of evidentiality is constitutive.

 <section v="sec 13" />